 The first two conferences, “Humanity Disrupted: Artificial Intelligence and Changing Societies” and “Humanity Defined: Politics and Ethics in the AI Age” told the beginning of a story of how European, American, and East Asian societies are grappling with the impacts of AI and addressed some of the ethical questions facing democracies in the face of AI’s transformative potential.

-In December 2020, we will hold the third conference: “Humanity Enabled: Artificial Intelligence and the Great Economic Acceleration.”
-It will examine the economic dimensions of AI and its impact on labor, productivity, global competition, education, and social benefits.
+In December 2020, the third conference: “Humanity Enabled: Artificial Intelligence and the Great Economic Acceleration” was hold.
+It examined the economic dimensions of AI and its impact on labor, productivity, global competition, education, and social benefits.
 The conference had a look at the impact of the COVID-19 pandemic on technology, how it altered economic prospects across sectors and professions.
-It will also look at the German EU Presidency and aspirations to pursue Europe’s digital sovereignty and preserve fundamental rights within the EU even as Europe attempts to promote innovation and tech usage.
+It had also a look at the German EU Presidency and aspirations to pursue Europe’s digital sovereignty and preserve fundamental rights within the EU even as Europe attempts to promote innovation and tech usage.

 High-Level Workshop on AI and Society